doolin/arscope/arscope.md

 scope :by_role, -> role { where(role: role) if role.present? }
 ~~~~

-# Should scopes by tested?
+# Should scopes be tested?

 Depends.